Jolak5/kanban-copy/group-capstone/js_capstone.md

   - the *home page*
   - the *comments popup*
   - the *reservations popup* (only for the groups of 3 students)
-- You should follow the design guidelines of the mockups provided above only in terms of the data displayed on the page.
+- You should follow the layout of the wireframes provided.
 You should personalize the rest of the design including colors, typographies, spacings, etc.
 - Home page
   - When the page loads, the webapp retrieves data from
     - the selected API and shows the list of items on screen
     - the Involvement API to show the item likes
+  - Remember that your page should make only 2 requests:
+    - one to the base API
+    - and **one** to the Involvement API
   - When the user clicks on the Like button of an item, the interaction is recorded in the Involvement API and the screen is updated
   - When the user clicks on the "Comments" button, the Comments popup appears
   - When the user clicks on the "Reservations" button, the Reservations popup appears (only for the groups of 3 students)